afrancescon-ing/pycaptcha/README.md

 * [Sa] use either Fastify for node.js, or FastAPI for python;
 * [Sb] automated unit tests for the project are a plus;
 * [Sc] typing your code (typescript or typed python checked with mypy) is considered a plus;
-* [Sd] using an external database for persistency is a plus, but even an in memory solution is ok;
+* [Sd] using an external database for persistency is a plus, but even an in memory solution is ok.

-You have two weeks starting from today to deliver your assignment.
-When you’re done, please reply to this email with a working link to the project repository.

 ## About constraints and suggestions
 [C1] This file, which has plenty of information about solution design and testing.